 Teachers recommended children about whom they had concerns regarding their language development and/or achieving expected language milestones.
 With informed parental consent, children were assessed on the BEST eligibility assessment (McKean et al., 2013) and the assessment battery (see measures section below).
-Fifty children met the following criteria and were eligible to take part: aged 3;5-to-4;5-years-old; monolingual English speaker (based on parent/carer self-report); language abilities falling at or below the 16th centile of the New Reynell Developmental Language Scales (NRDLS) comprehension and/or production subscales (Edwards et al., 2011); and demonstrated triadic attention, symbolic play and imitation in play during the assessment battery.
-Exclusionary criteria were: sensorineural hearing impairment, severe visual impairment, diagnosed learning disability or Autism Spectrum Disorders.
+A total of 50 children met the following criteria and were eligible to take part: aged 3;5-4;5 years old; monolingual English speaker (based on parent/carer self-report); language abilities falling at or below the 16th centile of the New Reynell Developmental Language Scales (NRDLS) comprehension and/or production subscales (Edwards et al., 2011); and demonstrated triadic attention, symbolic play and imitation in play during the assessment battery.
+Exclusionary criteria were: sensorineural hearing impairment, severe visual impairment, diagnosed learning disability or autism spectrum disorders.